 Estonian Free Church Theological Seminary

-The footing of the last (almost thirty) years of work is definitely the earlier story of the seminary.
-Still, the source of strength of the current seminary does not lie only in the past.
-When looking into the years followings its opening, the Tartu Theological Seminary can easily be seen as having evolved into an academically respected educational institution that collaborates closely and cooperatively with the local churches.
-Focus on free church theology and identity gives the seminary its distinct look.
-In that way, the seminary enriches the theological landscape of Estonian theology – by reflecting on Christian life, worship, understanding of the Bible and the relationship with the society from a free church point of view.
+The footing of the last decades of work is definitely the earlier story of the seminary.
+Still, the source of strength of the current Seminary does not lie only in the past.
+When looking into the years followings its opening, the Seminary can be seen as having evolved into an academically respected educational institution that collaborates closely and cooperatively with the local churches.
+Focus on free church theology and identity gives the Seminary its distinct look.
+In that way, it enriches the theological landscape of Estonian theology – by reflecting on Christian life, worship, understanding of the Bible and the relationship with the society from a free church point of view.
 International cooperation has also broadened.
-Finally – the graduates of the seminary are the best witnesses to the work of the seminary.
-The new entrants? – they will carry the life of the seminary forward.
-The story continues…

 Finally – the graduates of the Estonian Free Church Theological Seminary are the best witnesses to the work and goals of the school.
 The new students will carry the life of the Seminary forward.